ltb-project/openldap-deb/debian/paquet-openldap-debian/openldap-ltb-2.4.48/ltb-project-openldap-explockout-1.0/README.md

 ## TODO

-- improve explockout overlay to apply onlu for certain ppolicy (but it implies a strong interaction with the ppolicy)
+- improve explockout overlay to apply only for certain ppolicy (but it implies a strong interaction with the ppolicy)
 - create unit tests
 - create a markdown documentation?